 - Reviewing what can be done to reduce noise emissions from the event other than just turning down the music – we might be able to use some temporary screening, for example, or re-orient the stage area.

-- If necessary, negotiating between the Local Authority and the Client to set a noise limit which respects the requirements of all parties.
+- Negotiating between the Local Authority and the Client to set a noise limit which respects the requirements of all parties.

 We’ve worked on numerous events, from pop-ups to festivals.
 If you’d like to talk to us about how we can help you with event noise control just get in touch!